orend/register/register.md

 end
 ```

+As you can see the test code is very similar to the the implementation code here.
+This is not surprising.
+A unit test should verify that the object under test sends the correct messages to its collaborators, and in the case of ```AddsUserToList``` we have a controller-like object, and a controller's job is to... coordinate sending messages between collaborators.

 Conclusion
 ----------

 The 'Before' version's tests are harder to write and are sugnificantly slower.
 It also bundles many responsibiilties into a single class, the Controller class.
 The 'After' version is easier to test (we pass mocks to override the default classes).
 This means that in our code in ```AddsUserToList``` we can easily replace the collaborators with others if we need to, in case the requirements change.
 The controller has been reduced to performing the most basic task of collecting input and invoking the correct mehtods to excercise here.

 Is the 'After' version better?
 I think it is.
 It's easier and faster to test, but even more importantly the collaborators are clearly defined and are treated as *roles*, not as specific implementations.
-As such, they can always be replaced but different implementations of the role they play.
+As such, they can always be replaced by different implementations of the role they play.
 This brings us closer to the goal that Kent Beck states:
 ```
 "When you can extend a system solely by adding new objects without modifying any existing objects, then you have a system that is flexible and cheap to maintain."
 ```